 My name is Emily, I’m am an artist creating 3D contemporary artworks from handmade folded forms.
 Each of my pieces are one-off.
 I love using a range of mediums to manipulate the way the shapes are interpreted; geometry and colour are a big focus of mine.

 For as long as I can remember I have always been creative, studying art and photography throughout my school years.
-I particularly remember my textiles lessons where I would be folding paper or making 3D structures instead of making dresses!
+I particularly remember my textiles lessons where I would be folding paper or making 3D structures instead of making garments!

 I went on to complete my Foundation Course at Central Saint Martins then transferred to a Graphic Design degree course at the University of the West of England.
 After graduating, I decided I wanted go to back to being hands-on with art and began my journey to find a creative direction.

 I visited a friend who had a piece of Francisca Prieto’s work.
 I thought it was incredibly inspiring and it convinced me to get back into paper folding.
 From then on, I experimented with different forms and found myself going back to the childhood memory of a fortune teller.
 I created my first piece from a repurposed book.
 After lots of positive feedback I decided to make my "World Atlas" piece to give as a gift.
 This led on to a further few commissions and ultimately my first collection.